 In all cases of grade forgiveness only the new grade shall be used in the calculation of the student's grade point average.
-Unfortunately, no exceptions will be made since this is a state statute.
+No exceptions will be according to state statute.

-Any grade for a course repeated for credit (regular school or adult education) will replace the former grade in GPA calculation; however, all course outcomes will still be documented in the cumulative record and automated system.
+- 1. Any grade for a course repeated for credit (regular school or adult education) will replace the former grade in GPA calculation; however, all course outcomes will still be documented in the cumulative record and automated system.
 Grade forgiveness for all required courses will be limited to replacing a final grade of "D" or "F" with a final grade of "C" or higher earned subsequently in the same or comparable course.
 An exception to this will be made for grade 9 students who are retaking Algebra I, Geometry, Foreign Language, or Speech I for the purpose of replacing a grade of "C", "D" or "F" earned in the high school course attempted at the middle grades level.
 Grade forgiveness for elective courses shall be limited to replacing a final grade of "D" of "F" with a final grade of "C" or higher earned subsequently by retaking the same or comparable course or another course.
 In addition, all courses taken must be included in the GPA calculation unless the grade has been forgiven by retake [F.S.
 1003.43(5) (e)].
 Under local district policy, if, upon retaking a course, improves an "F" with a "D", only the "D" will be calculated in the GPA.
-If, upon retaking a course, a student earns a second "D", only ONE "D" will be counted in the student's GPA.
+If, upon retaking a course, a student earns a second "D", only ONE "D" will be counted in the student's GPA. - 2.
+Grade forgiveness still applies for courses where participation in the state EOC is required and the score must count for 30% of the final grade.
+If the student's final course average, with the EOC assessment included as 30%, results in a course grade of "D" or "F", the options for the student include one of the following: